Knee Surgery & Rehabilitation

 Most people have the following symptoms:

-Swelling within a few hours of the injury
+- Swelling either right away or within a few hours of the injury

 You may also experience: